 During 2015, the Parent Company signed an Islamic facility agreement with a commercial bank for SR 1,000 million that carries commission at commercial rates.
-The outstanding balance of the long-term loan, as at 31 December 2020, amounted to SR 437.5 million (31 December 2019: SR 437.5 million).
-As per the terms of the agreement, the loan is repayable in eight bi-annual instalments from 20 October 2019 to 20 April 2023.
-The instalments due within twelve-months, amounting to SR 250 million, are classified as a current liability.
-The loan is secured against part of KAEC's greenfield land, held by the Parent Company, for a total required value of SR 1,500 million, out of which 92% has already been perfected, and remaining is in progress.
-The subject loan is further secured by an order note of SR 1,200 million.
+The outstanding balance of the long-term loan, as at 31 December 2021, amounted to SR 528.7 million (31 December 2020: SR 437.5 million).
+As per the initial terms of the agreement, the loan was repayable in eight bi-annual instalments from 20 October 2019 to 20 April 2023.
+However, on 29 June, 2021, the Company has signed a revised facility agreement wherein the bank has restructured the existing facilities which consist of long-term and short-term loan, amounting to SAR 437.5 million and SAR 100 million respectively into a long-term loan, amounting to SAR 537.5 million.
+The outstanding loan balance will be repayable in fourteen bi-annual instalments from 30 April 2023 to 30 April 2029.
+As per the terms of revised agreement, the Company had classified its outstanding short term loans amounting to SR 91 million to long-term loans.
+The loan is secured against part of KAEC's greenfield land, held by the Parent Company, for 150%.
+The subject loan is further secured by an order note of SR 587.5 million.

 During 2014 and 2015, the Company signed two facility agreements with a commercial bank for SR 1,000 million each, carrying commission at prevailing commercial rates.
-The outstanding balance of the subject loan facilities, as at 31 December 2020, amounted to SR 1,700 million (31 December 2019: SR 1,700 million).
+The outstanding balance of the subject loan facilities, as at 31 December 2021, amounted to SR 1,700 million (31 December 2020: SR 1,700 million).
 As per the terms of the agreements, the loan terms are door to door eight years with three years grace period starting from respective dates of the agreements.
 In order to comply with the Sharia principles, an additional facility of SR 250 million has been arranged by the bank linked to each of the facility, to permit the rollover (repayment and drawdown) so that the principal amount is available to the Company for the first three years of the loan.
 During the period ended 31 December 2020, the Company has signed revised facility agreement with the commercial bank for the outstanding facility amounting to SR 1,700 million.
 Hence, the principal amount is now repayable after a grace period of 3 years from 2020 to 2022, in multiple unequal semi-annual instalments from 2023 to 2030.
-The loan facilities are secured against part of KAEC's greenfield land for a total required value of SR 3,000 million.
+The loan facilities are secured against part of KAEC's greenfield land for a total required value of 150% of the outstanding loan.
 Moreover, the subject loan facilities are further secured by order note of SR 1,700 million.